CieloCris/Election_Analysis/README.md

 #### The winner of the election was Diane DeGette with 272,892 votes, which represents 73.8% of the total votes.

-#### There were three counties in Colorado where elections were held and the results of voter turnout were:
+#### There were three counties in where the election were held and the results of voter turnout were:
-####    - Jefferson county had 38,855 voters and 10.5% of votes from each county out of the total count
+####    - Jefferson county had 38,855 voters and 10.5% of the total votes.
-####    - Denver county had 306,055 voters and 82.8% of votes from each county out of the total count
+####    - Denver county had 306,055 voters and 82.8% of the total votes.
- ###    - Arapahoe county had 24,801 voters and 6.7% of votes from each county out of the total count.
+####    - Arapahoe county had 24,801 voters and 6.7% of the total votes.

-#### The county with the highest voter turnout was Denver County, with 307,055 voters and the 82.8%
+#### The county with the highest voter turnout was Denver, with 307,055 voters and the 82.8% of the total votes.

-#### The following screenshots shows the election results printed in the command line:
+#### The following screenshot shows the election results printed in the command line:

 ![Alt text](/Recursos/electionresults.png "imagen1")